rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20240204_New York Times Podcasts.md

 *  They each, along with the Association of American Railroads, an industry trade group
 *  representing major freight rail, provided written statements emphasizing their commitment
 *  to combating theft.
-*  None of the parties involved—the rail companies, the truckers, the shippers, the warehouses,
+*  None of the parties involvedâ€”the rail companies, the truckers, the shippers, the warehouses,
-*  the insurance companies—are required to publicly disclose stolen freight either.
+*  the insurance companiesâ€”are required to publicly disclose stolen freight either.
 *  On the website of Operation Boiling Point, which the Department of Homeland Security
 *  recently created to go after organized theft groups, the agency states that cargo theft
 *  accounts for between $15 billion and $35 billion in annual losses.